• Menu

 1. QAGOMA

 Queensland Art Gallery and Gallery of Modern Art is located at Stanley Place Southbank.
-The focus apart from International Exhibitions is on contemporary art from the Australia, Asia and Pacific regions.
+The focus apart from International Exhibitions is on contemporary art from Australia, Asia and the Pacific regions.

 Whilst there you can enjoy dining out at cafes and restaurants and there is also a shopping precinct.